rust-lang/rust/text/0000-string-patterns.md

 This discrepancy can not be avoided without additional overhead or even allocations for caching in the reverse matcher, and thus "matching from the front" needs to be considered a different operation than "matching from the back".

+### Why `(uint, uint)` instead of `&str`

+It would be possible to define `next_match` and `next_match_back` to return an `&str` to the match instead of `(uint, uint)`.

+A concrete matcher impl could then make use of unsafe code to construct such an slice cheaply, and by its very nature it is guaranteed to lie on utf8 boundaries, which would also allow not marking the traits as unsafe.

+However, this approach has a couple of issues.
+For one, not every consumer of this API cares about only the matched slice itself:

+- The `split()` family of operations cares about the slices _between_ matches.
+- Operations like `match_indices()` and `find()` need to actually return the offset to the start of the string as part of their definition.
+- The `trim()` and `Xs_with()` family of operations need to compare individual match offsets with each other and the start and end of the string.

+In order for these use cases to work with a `&str` match, the concrete adapters would need to unsafely calculate the offset of a match `&str` to the start of the haystack `&str`.

+But that in turn would require matcher implementors to only return actual sub slices into the haystack, and not random `static` string slices, as the API defined with `&str` would allow.

+In order to resolve that issue, you'd have to do one of:

+- Add the uncheckable API constraint of only requiring true subslices, which would make the traits unsafe again, negating much of the benefit.
+- Return a more complex custom slice type that still contains the haystack offset.
+  (This is listed as an alternative at the end of this RFC.)

+In both cases, the API does not really improve significantly, so `uint` indices have been chosen as the "simple" default design.

 ## New methods on `StrExt`